Every Fitness Girl’s Body Odor Solution Guide

 Staying dry helps keep odor at bay, as it is harder for bacteria to breed on dry skin.
 If you work out often, it’s a good idea to invest in quality moisture-wicking activewear.
 These kinds of fabrics pull sweat away from the skin, allowing it to quickly evaporate and keep you comfortable and dry as you exercise.
-Having a small towel on-hand during your fitness session can help minimize the amount of sweat and bacteria that linger, too.
+Having a small towel on hand during your fitness exercise can help minimize the amount of sweat and bacteria that linger, too.

 Since body odor is caused by bacteria, have a reliable antibacterial soap in your toiletry kit to help eliminate it.
 Remember: always wash up after your workout!
 Washing regularly with antibacterial soap, even on your rest days, will help you stay clean and fresh.

 Use a deodorant that best suits your needs.

 Before working out and after showering, use a deodorant that works for you.
 If you prefer roll-on deodorants, go for Rexona’s Powder Dry Roll-On, as these come in clear formulas that don’t clump up mid-day or leave white streaks when pulling on a shirt.